 In addition to investing directly in A-Shares, a Fund may seek exposure to China A-Shares by investing in depositary receipts, H shares or B-Shares on the component securities.
 The A Shares market may behave very differently from the B-Shares, H-Shares, and N-Shares and there may be little to no correlation between their performance.
 A Fund may also use derivatives or invest in ETFs that provide comparable exposures.
 If necessary, a Fund may suspend the sale of shares in Creation Units until it is determined that the requisite exposure to the component securities of the underlying index is obtainable.
 During the period that creations are suspended, Fund shares may trade at a significant premium or discount to net asset value (the "NAV").
-Alternatively, a Fund may incur significant losses due to limited investment capabilities, including based on the illiquidity of the Chinese securities markets, or delay or disruption in execution or settlement of trades.
+Alternatively, a Fund may change its investment objective and track another index of Chinese-related stocks.
+In extreme circumstances beyond the control of a Fund, a Fund may incur significant losses due to limited investment capabilities, including based on the illiquidity of the Chinese securities markets, or delay or disruption in execution or settlement of trades.
 A-Shares may be subject to more frequent and/or extended trading halts than other exchange-traded securities.